leopoldsedev/libdog/README.md

 **Notation:**
 ```
-[card][piece rank 1][player id][piece rank 2]
+[card][piece rank 1][player ID][piece rank 2]
 ```
-The first piece is specified only by its rank and the player id is implicitly given by the player who is playing the action.
-The second piece is specified by a player id and rank.
+The first piece is specified only by its rank and the player ID is implicitly given by the player who is playing the action.
+The second piece is specified by a player ID and rank.

 **Example:** `J120` means swap piece with rank 0 with the piece with rank 0 of player 2.